Puglia Road Trip: One Week In Puglia Itinerary

 Masseria San Francesco is a pretty masseria with massive olive trees, distant blue ocean views, and a stunning pool.

-If you want to make like Madonna, you can stay at the uber luxe Borgo Egnazia.
+If you want to make like Madonna, you can splurge at the uber luxe Borgo Egnazia.
 She celebrated her 60th birthday there.
 While it’s probably out of reach for most of us mere mortals, the price drops drastically off season.

 5. What To Eat In Puglia